vinlin24/cs35l-notebooks/week3.md

 ; 5.0
 ```

-As a solution to slow interpreting speed (due to the extensive use of pointers and dereferencing), ELisp uses **bytecodes** like in Python to compile data structures to create compact representations of a program.
+As a solution to slow interpreting speed (due to the extensive use of pointers and dereferencing), ELisp uses **byte-codes** like in Python to compile data structures to create compact representations of a program.

-Bytecode differs from machine code:
+byte-code differs from machine code:

-- PRO: Bytecode is *portable* and works on any architecture as it is designed for some abstract machine that the Emacs application knows about.
+- PRO: byte-code is *portable* and works on any architecture as it is designed for some abstract machine that the Emacs application knows about.
 - CON: Not as performant as machine code.

 For example, abstractly: